Single-Image Super Resolution via a Statistical Model

 Image Processing by Patch-Ordering

-The work reported in this paper describes a novel way to process an image, by ordering all its overlapped patches to form the shortest path, and then applying a simple 1D filtering on the outcome.
-The following freely available package contains all our Matlab code to reproduce the results of the above-mentioned paper, along with a demonstration of the core idea of ordering and the regularity it leads to, which explains why this method works.
+The work reported in this IEEE-TIP paper describes the very core idea behind this novel approach and demonstrates it for denoising and inpaining.
+We provide this freely available package, which contains all the Matlab code to reproduce the results in paper, along with a demonstration of the core idea of ordering and the regularity it leads to, which explains why this method works.
+A second Matlab package is also available, reproducing the reuslts presented in our ICASSP-2013 paper, which treated the 1D ordered signal by the Non-Local-Means filter.

 Boosted Dictionary Learning